cr88192/bgbtech_btsr1arch/README.md

 # bgbtech_btsr1arch
-BtSR1 ISA / CPU Architecture
+BtSR1 (and BJX2) ISA / CPU Architecture

 BtSR1, or BSR1, is a CPU architecture primarily intended for soft-core microcontroller applications.
 The initial use case is intended to be loosely similar to that of a 32-bit analog of an MSP430, but with the option to